 Not at all.
 You can make this bread even if you’re a beginner.
 Follow each step carefully, give the dough time to rise, and you’ll have bakery-quality results.

-Can I substitute dried rosemary for fresh?
+Can I substitute the Parmesan?

-What’s the best substitute for parmesan?
+What’s the best substitute for Parmesan?

-If you don’t have parmesan, try Pecorino Romano or Asiago.
-Both give you a sharp, salty flavor that mimics parmesan well.
+If you don’t have Parmesan, try Pecorino Romano or Asiago.
+Both give you a sharp, salty flavor that mimics Parmesan well.

 How do I know the bread is baked through?